Systems Design & Combat UX Case Study

 Design Pillars

-• Risk-reward combat
+• Risk-reward decision-making

-• Psychological instability as a mechanic
+• Psychological pressure as systemic feedback

-• Role clarity through asymmetry
+• Role clarity through mechanical asymmetry

 Turn Base Structure